Tuckers Solicitors

-Tuckers Solicitors LLC, known as Tuckers Solicitors, is a national criminal defence firm that has particular specialisation in serious crime, extradition, martial and military law, civil liberties, human rights, cyber crime and is one of the largest law firms headquartered in London.
+Tuckers Solicitors LLP, known as Tuckers Solicitors, is a United Kingdom criminal defence law firm that has particular specialisation in serious crime, extradition, martial and military law, civil liberties, human rights, cyber crime and is one of the largest law firms headquartered in London.

 The firm featured in series of television shows about crime and disorder on national channels and has appeared on national news, commenting on various legal affairs.

 History

 The firm was formed in 1980 by Barry Tucker, its founding partner, and from its earliest days it devoted much of its practise to criminal defence, although it has since diversified into a full-service law firm that provides legal advice to a wide range of clients across many practice areas including civil litigation and immigration.
 In the early 2010, the firm began to move away from pure legally aided criminal defence work towards private client, merging with other criminal practises around the country.
 It continued to expand throughout northern England and as far north as Manchester.
-By 2016 Tuckers have employed more than 200 lawyers in over 12 offices throughout London, Kent, Manchester and Birmingham.
+By 2016, Tuckers have employed more than 200 lawyers in over 12 offices throughout London, Kent, Manchester and Birmingham.